Editor's Note—Alexa Metrick

 Lawrence Robinson was 'born in East LA’ and grew up in western Washington, land of rain and wrinkles.
 His involvement with goats began in 2003, more or less, when he moved from Boise up into the mountains on the way to Idaho City, Idaho, and had enough space to make the packgoating thing a reality.
 Once the animals were old enough and capable of carrying the weight, Lawrence began to engage them in his hiking pursuits— they now log as many as two hundred miles in a summer.
 Using goats allows for full immersion in the wilderness for longer periods of time.
 The wilderness is where he tries to spend his spare summer time.
 Lawrence has been a Pack Animal columnist since the summer of 2017.

 Sadie's philosophy, when it comes to cooking, is that you don’t need a gourmet kitchen to make a spectacular meal.
 She graduated from culinary school in Denver and worked briefly in professional kitchens, first as a line cook and then as a sushi chef, before branching into a less conventional career of cooking on private jets.
-The aircrafts Sadie works on are luxurious, but galley space and equipment is limited.
-The challenges of it reminded her of the cooking challenges she faces while backpacking.
-Both types of cooking requires temperature control without large refrigerators, minimal space and weight requirements, limited equipment, and if you forgot a crucial ingredient there is no running to the store.
+The aircrafts Sadie works on are luxurious, but galley space and equipment are limited.
+The challenges remind her of the cooking challenges she faces while backpacking.
+Both types of cooking requires temperature control without large refrigerators, have minimal space and weight requirements and limited equipment, and if, you forgot a crucial ingredient, there is no running to the store from either the air or the backcountry.
 Sadie has traveled extensively, both for work and for her outdoor passions, and she is excited to share what she has learned with people who want to end a long, strenuous hike with a steak instead of a power bar or people who want to wake up to green chili poached eggs instead of a packet of dry oatmeal.
 Sadie has been a Pack Animal columnist since the spring of 2018.
-She never wants anyone to be faced with the meals she had on my trek up Kilimanjaro: no, noodles plus ketchup does not equal spaghetti.
-So let’s get out there—to the quiet retreats, away from the roads.
-It’s going to be delicious.

 Poisonous Plants—Shirley Weathers